-Appendix B presents the materials used to conduct the 2014 survey.
+Appendix B presents the materials used to conduct the 2016 survey.
 The survey form administered to owners/operators of a single aircraft is shown in Figure B.1.
 The postcard invitation to the Internet component and the reminder/thank-you postcard are shown in Figures B.2 and B.3.
 Surveys sent to aircraft owners who started, but did not complete, an Internet survey included a special insert (Figure B.4).
 Surveys mailed to Alaskan addresses included an insert with the endorsement of Alaska aviation associations encouraging owners to participate (Figure B.5).
 Each of the three mailings for the survey was accompanied by a cover letter, shown respectively in Figures B.6, B.7, and B.8.
-The data collection effort for the 2014 survey also included an end-of-field-period postcard or email (Figure B.9).
+The data collection effort for the 2016 survey also included an end-of-field-period postcard or email (Figure B.9).

 The survey data were collected from owners and operators of the sampled aircraft through two modes-the Internet and mailings of the questionnaire.
 We implemented the Internet component before the mailing portion to maximize the number of responses collected electronically.
-We first sent the owners/operators of sampled aircraft a postcard or email inviting them to complete the survey on the Internet (mailed on March 13, 2015).
-All single-aircraft surveys received through August 7 (on-line or by mail) were processed and included in analysis.
+We first sent the owners/operators of sampled aircraft a postcard or email inviting them to complete the survey on the Internet (mailed on February 1, 2017).
+All single-aircraft surveys received through July 14 (on-line or by mail) were processed and included in analysis.

-We mailed survey questionnaires to owners/operators of sampled aircraft three times during the field period as well as a reminder/thank-you postcard between the first and second mailings and an end-of-field-period follow-up postcard or email.
+We mailed survey questionnaires to owners/operators of sampled aircraft three times during the field period as well as a reminder/thank-you postcard between the first and second mailings and an end-of-field-period follow-up postcard.
 With the exception of the final postcard, each mailing was sent to owners or operators who had not yet responded to the survey at that time or had not been assigned a final disposition.
-The final postcard was sent only to owners/operators that had participated in the 2013 survey but had not yet completed a 2014 survey by the end of June.
-We mailed the first questionnaire on April 10, 2015, followed by the reminder/thank-you postcard on May 26, 2015.
-The second and third mailings were sent May 29, 2015, and July 13, 2015, respectively.
-The end-of-field-period follow-up postcard was mailed on July 6, 2015.
+The final postcard was sent only to owners/operators that had participated in the 2015 survey but had not yet completed a 2016 survey by the end of May.
+We mailed the first questionnaire on March 10, 2017, followed by the reminder/thank-you postcard on April 17, 2017.
+The second mailing was sent April 21, 2017.
+The final postcard was mailed on May 30, 2017, prior to the third mailing, which was sent June 2, 2017.